jetkvm/kvm/README.md

 If you've found an issue and want to report it, please check our [Issues](https://github.com/jetkvm/kvm/issues) page.
 Make sure the description contains information about the firmware version you're using, your platform, and a clear explanation of the steps to reproduce the issue.

 # Development

-JetKVM is written in Go & TypeScript, with some C for low-level integration. **Audio support uses a sophisticated dual-subprocess architecture with CGO, ALSA, and Opus integration for bidirectional streaming with complete process isolation.**
+JetKVM is written in Go & TypeScript, with some C for low-level integration

 The project contains two main parts: the backend software (Go, CGO) that runs on the KVM device, and the frontend software (React/TypeScript) that is served by the KVM device and the cloud.